-Patrick Mathieu believes that his mission in life is to help people live lives that are fearless, focused and free from regrets.
+Patrick Mathieu believes that his mission in life is to help people own their lives and live like they matter.

 - Motivational keynote speaker since 2003